An interpretable universal bound for multiserver queues via a leave-one-out technique: Main results

 \begin{theorem} Consider the \ggn queue with homogeneous servers under the FCFS policy, whose service-time and interarrival-time distributions satisfy Assumptions~\ref{assump:bdd-exp-remain}, \ref{assump:non-lattice} and \ref{assump:modified-ggn-stable}.
 When the load $\rho < 1$, let $\pi$ be the unique stationary distribution of the system.
 Then the steady-state mean queue length, $\Ep{\pi}{Q}$, is bounded as

 \end{theorem}

-We first comment on the scaling of the bound in \eqref{eq:main-upper-bound}.
+We first comment on the order of the bound in \eqref{eq:main-upper-bound}.
 Observe that this bound only depends on the distributions of the \emph{unitized} service time $\mu S$ and the unitized interarrival time $\Lambda A$.
-Consequently, when we fix the distributions of $\mu S$ and $\Lambda A$, this bound scales as $1/(1-\rho)$ \emph{universally for all $\rho < 1$ and $n$}.
-When specialized to the Halfin-Whitt regime \citep{HalWhi_81} and the Non-Degenerate Slowdown regime \citep{Ata_12}, the bound scales $O(\sqrt{n})$ and $O(n)$, respectively, which match the correct scalings in these two regimes.
-The ``$\min$'' in the second term of \eqref{eq:main-upper-bound} leads to a smaller leading constant when $n = o\big(1/(1-\rho)\big)$, which includes the classic heavy-traffic regime with $n$ fixed.
+Thus, once these distributions are fixed, this bound remains $O\big(1/(1-\rho)\big)$ universally for any load $\rho < 1$ and server count $n$.
+When specialized to the Halfin-Whitt regime \citep{HalWhi_81} and the Non-Degenerate Slowdown regime \citep{Ata_12}, the bound has the orders $O(\sqrt{n})$ and $O(n)$, respectively, which match the correct order in these two regimes.
+The ``$\min$'' in the second term of \eqref{eq:main-upper-bound} leads to a smaller leading constant when $n = o\big(1/(1-\rho)\big)$, which includes the classical heavy-traffic regime with $n$ fixed.